Towards Perceiving Small Visual Details in Zero-shot Visual Question Answering with Multimodal LLMs: Experiments

-\textbf{Improving Zero-Shot Accuracy of VQA Models with Visual Cropping.}~\cref{tab:main_result} shows the accuracy of the proposed visual cropping methods on the five VQA datasets.
-First, we consider the detail-focused datasets, FDVQA and TextVQA, where we also have access to human annotations and can report \hc{} accuracy: we observe that \hc{} improves the accuracy of both the BLIP2 FlanT5 and OPT models, by $24\%$ and $20\%$, respectively, showing the full potential of visual cropping; additionally, for the proposed visual cropping methods, we observe that while they do not achieve the full potential of \hc{}, they still successfully improve upon both original models, with \clip{} achieving best improvement on FDVQA and \sam{} on TextVQA.
-Next, we consider GQA, A-OKVQA, and VQAv2.
-For BLIP2 (FlanT5), we observe that visual cropping methods can improve the accuracy of the original models, which shows that their accuracy gain on fine details (observed in FDVQA and TextVQA) does not come at the cost of their accuracy on larger visual details and relations.
-However, for BLIP2 (OPT), we observe that visual cropping methods can cause a decline in the overall accuracy.
-We hypothesize that this is due to the use of a decoder-only Transformer architecture in OPT which expects visual tokens to appear at specific initial positions and therefore could not correctly attend to a concatenation of two sets of image tokens (see~\cref{fig:methods}).
-Overall, our findings suggest that: 1) in settings where fine visual details are the main subject of the questions, visual cropping is a promising technique to improve zero-shot VQA accuracy; and 2) there is a need for better visual cropping methods that can close the gap with human visual cropping.
+\textbf{Visual Cropping Improves Zero-Shot VQA.} \cref{tab:main_result} shows the accuracy of the proposed visual cropping methods on the five VQA datasets.
+First, we consider the detail-focused datasets, FDVQA and TextVQA, where we also have access to human annotations and can report~\hc{} accuracy: we observe that \hc{} improves the accuracy of BLIP-2 FlanT5$_\mathrm{XL}$ by $24.60\%$ on FDVQA and $45.35\%$ on TextVQA, showing the full potential of visual cropping.
+Among the automatic cropping methods, \clip{} and \att{} reach the closest performance with humans on FDVQA and TextVQA, respectively.
+Next, we consider the more general GQA, AOKVQA, and VQAv2.
+We observe that visual cropping methods improve the accuracy of the original model BLIP-2 FlanT5$_\mathrm{XL}$.
+Notably, \sam{} boost the performance of GQA to $45.23\%$, exceeding the largest version of BLIP-2~\cite{li2023blip}, while \att{} reaches a consistent strong performance across the three benchmarks.
+Thus, the visual cropping accuracy gains on fine details (observed in FDVQA and TextVQA) do not seem to come at the cost of their accuracy on larger visual details and relations.